aiphilos/plugin-shopware/README.md

 This must be a unique name comprised of only upper and lower case letters from the English alphabet numbers and underscores.
 No shops must share the same database.
 The database does not need to exist before being entered here, non-existent databases will be created.

-* Number of months for beststellers
+* Number of months for bestsellers

 To accurately judge search queries for popular and bestselling items aiPhilos needs to be provided a measurement for that, this plugin uses sales over a given period of time.
 Enter the number of months that should be considered for this measurement here.